 Carbohydrates such as bread, pasta, and rice are notorious for making you look and feel bloated.
 They also cause your blood sugar to rise, increasing the production of insulin and intensifying cravings.

 The result?
 Slower weight loss.
 So for your wedding diet, skip most grains and instead get your carbs from vegetables, fruits, and small portions of starchy veggies (such as corn and sweet potatoes).
-While low-carb living is not necessarily a great idea as a long-term solution, it can help speed up your weight loss when used for short periods of time.
+While low-carb living may not necessarily be a great idea as a long-term solution, it can help speed up your weight loss when used for short periods of time.

 #4: Focus on Lean Proteins